-Big Enough Questions (BEQs) are very personal and can vary widely from one person to another.
+Big Enough Questions (BEQs) are very personal and can vary widely from person to person.

-Big Enough Questions (BEQs) are questions that force us to pause… and to ponder.
+Big Enough Questions are questions that force us to pause and to ponder.
 They keep us awake at night.
 They represent questions about who we are, about what our place is in this world, and how to bring these two ideas together.

 First-year students can register to attend EXPLORE! beginning November 16, 2015.
 Space is limited, and registration will be confirmed on a first come, first serve basis.

 Friday, January 8, 2015

 6:15 p.m. – 10:00 p.m. at PLU Campus